 Step 7) Hand in the exam, preferably without a VPN, just like with pre-checks.
 If the whole page stops working, always leave the VPN on

-If you have (technical) problems, ask your questions in the Live Chat of the Faculty of Economics and Business Administration.
+If you have (technical) problems, ask your questions in the Live Chat of UvA Economics and Business.
 They are available 30 minutes prior to your exam, till the end of your exam.

 Unfortunately, it is not possible to take an exam at a different time or make up an exam with an alternative assessment.
 Regardless of the reason, if you are unable to take or complete the first exam attempt at the scheduled time, the option for retaking the exam is the resit.
 Otherwise the only option for passing the course is to retake it in a future academic year.